 - is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from school, care or from home. - is at risk of modern slavery, trafficking, sexual or criminal exploitation. - is at risk of being radicalised or exploited - has a family member in prison, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug or alcohol misuse, adult mental health issues and domestic abuse. - is misusing alcohol or other drugs themselves. - has returned home to their family from care - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child and - is persistently absent from education, including persistent absences for part of the school day - The DSL ensures that all staff are aware of the early help process and understand their role in it.
 This includes identifying emerging problems, liaising with the DSL/DDSL, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment.
-Guidance documents can be accessed at the following links: - https://www.staffordshire.gov.uk/Care-for-children-and-families/Familiesfirstpartners/yourearlyhelpteam.aspx https://staffsscb.org.uk/threshold-framework- 2/#:~:text=The%20guidance%20sets%20out%20which,protected%20from%20abuse%20and %20neglect.
+Guidance documents can be accessed through the local authority early help strategy and threshold guidance.